viamrobotics/camera-servers/README.md

 sudo chmod a+rx /usr/local/bin/intelrealgrpcserver
 ```

-For MacOS, you can use our homebrew formula from the Viam tap:
+For MacOS (M1 macs), you can use our homebrew formula from the Viam tap:
 ```
 brew install viamrobotics/brews/intel-real-grpc-server
 ```